opnsense/tools/README.md

 the OPNsense version of pkg, not the FreeBSD version of pkg.
 This will require some non-standard setup to accomplish.

-This happens becuase OPNsense builds within a jail with it's pkg version and the build OS uses it's own version of pkg.
+This happens because OPNsense builds within a jail with it's pkg version and the build OS uses it's own version of pkg.
 However there are some aspects of the build process that expect interoperability between the OS pkg and the jail pkg.

-To work around this you will need to use OPNsense as your package repositiory instead of FreeBSD.
+To work around this you will need to use OPNsense as your package repository instead of FreeBSD.

 Create directory structure: